 Sometimes we are good at hiding this self-centeredness.
-I believe that it is possible to have genuinely altruistic moments--that is, moments where we put others self-interest above our own well-being.
-Sometimes powerful emotions, like love, hate, and disgust, can cause us to act contrary to our self-centered notions.
+I believe that it is possible to have genuinely altruistic moments.
+Moments where we put others self-interest above our own well-being.
+Sometimes powerful emotions like love, hate, and disgust, can cause us to act contrary to our self-centered notions.

-As Christians, we are given the gift of God's grace through His Son, Jesus Christ, when we repent of our self-centered ways and trust in Christ alone.
-In the modern noise that is "Christianity" - if you take the time to really listen - you will often hear a false gospel that appeals to the self-centered, invidualistic nature of human beings.
+As Christians, we are given the gift of God's grace through His Son, Jesus Christ.
+We receive this gift when we repent of our self-centered ways and trust in Christ alone.
+In the noise that is "Christianity" - if you take the time to really listen - you will often hear a false gospel that appeals to the self-centered, invidualistic nature of human beings.

 This false gospel appeals to the desires and felt-needs of the individual.

-Don't take my word for it, just read what Jesus said in Luke 13:1-5, where He boldly tells His hearers that unless they repent they will perish.
-Those verses happen to be right before the parable where the name of our ministry comes from (Fourth Year Ministries), which are related to unrepentant, fruitless individuals and ministries.
+Don't take my word for it.
+Read what Jesus said in Luke 13:1-5.
+He boldly tells His hearers that unless they repent they will perish.
+It is related to unrepentant, fruitless individuals and ministries.

-The prophet Isaiah declared that we all, like sheep, have gone astray, each of us to our own way (see Isa 53:6a), which is a prophetic description of our own self-centeredness.
+The prophet Isaiah declared that we all, like sheep, have gone astray.
+Each of us to our own way (see Isaiah 53:6a).
+This is a prophetic description of our own self-centeredness.
 We each go astray, each to our own way.

-This sin of self-centered, self-willed, rebellion against God-centered living (which is required) was put upon the Messiah, as prophesied by Isaiah in the second half of that same verse: But the LORD caused the iniquity of us all / To fall on Him (Isa 53:6b).
+This sin of self-centered, self-willed, rebellion against God-centered living was put upon the Messiah as prophesied by Isaiah in the second half of that same verse: But the LORD caused the iniquity of us all / To fall on Him (Isaiah 53:6b).

 To receive this gift of salvation, we must repent and believe the good news.
-We must stop living self-centered lives (each of us going astray, each to his own way), and must turn toward the living God, and begin living God-centered lives.
+We must stop living self-centered lives.
+Stop going astray, each to our own way.
+We must turn toward the living God and begin living God-centered lives.

-This is the genuine gospel call, and Paul was excited to see that those who believed on Jesus for their salvation in Thessalonica did just this: For they themselves report about us what kind of a reception we had with you, and how you turned to God from idols to serve a living and true God, and to wait for His Son from heaven, whom He raised from the dead, that is Jesus, who rescues us from the wrath to come.
-(1 Thess 1:9-10)
+This is the genuine gospel call.
+Paul was excited to see those who believed on Jesus for their salvation in Thessalonica do just this: For they themselves report about us what kind of a reception we had with you, and how you turned to God from idols to serve a living and true God, and to wait for His Son from heaven, whom He raised from the dead, that is Jesus, who rescues us from the wrath to come.
+(1 Thessalonians 1:9-10)

 Wrath from God is due towards our self-centeredness.
-To give people a gospel call without repentance is to encourage them to continue living self-centered lives that are not God centered, but God flavored.
+To give people a gospel call without repentance is to encourage them to continue living self-centered lives that are not God centered.
+Even if they are God flavored.

-This type of false conversion is an understandable response by a person who wants to continue living their own way, but also wants to go to heaven when they die.
-Their lives in this life are marked by professions of faith, which are denied by their deeds and lifestyles.
+This type of false conversion is an understandable response by a person who wants to continue living their own way but also wants to go to heaven when they die.
+Their lives are marked by professions of faith.
+Professions which are denied by their deeds and lifestyles.